- Academic Bankruptcy

 Proof of immunization must be provided to the Student Health Service before readmission to the University of Miami.
 Failure to do so may prevent you from registering for classes.

 Inactive status is available to continuing, undergraduate, degree-seeking students who intend, and qualify, to re-enroll at the University of Miami after leaving the university for a designated period of time.
 This status is used when students will not be taking classes at another institution.
-Students interested in this option may obtain further information here or by visiting the Office of the Registrar.
+Students interested in this option may obtain further information here or by visiting the Office of the University Registrar.

 Students who study through a non-UM program, domestic or study abroad, and would like to have those credit hours applied toward their UM degree, should apply for Non-UM Program status.
 For more specific information on the Non-UM program please see the application.